 Legal Aid Desks

 We set up mobile legal aid desks at soup kitchens and shelters across the city, bringing volunteer attorneys directly to low-income and homeless New Yorkers.
-We provide on-site legal assistance and advocacy as well as representation in civil legal matters such as family, housing, and employment law.
+We provide on-site legal assistance and advocacy in civil legal matters such as family, housing, and employment law.

 Know Your Rights Seminars

 We inform and equip low-income and homeless New Yorkers with information about their rights and responsibilities, such as the rights of the homeless in public places and police rights.
 We develop seminars in response to requests from our partner non-profit organizations after they discover what legal challenges their clients typically face.

 Caroline Anderson, Bare Minerals

 Jonathan Lee, BNP Paribas